After the 1.5 degree target

 When you get past the romantic nonsense, the real question is: how much are we willing to pay to bring that number down to zero?

-Because there are thousands of ways of preventing an emissions in the first place, and hundreds of ways of clearing greenhouse gases from the air once they’re emitted.
+Because there are thousands of ways of preventing emissions in the first place, and hundreds of ways of removing greenhouse gases from the air once they’re emitted.

 But resources are limited.